Skip to main content

 My book, “A field guide for managers: bringing out the best in people”, is dedicated to all the managers I have met who were told that they must empower and motivate their people and yet were never told, or shown, how to do that.
 This book is for them, so they can empower and motivate their people, and reap the benefits of doing so.
 It has 52 chapters, full of exercises, templates and methods, to help managers bring out the best in their people and improve business results.
 I have written it to be both practical and informative.

-Aside from my work, I am an EMCC mentor; a pro-bono coach for Green Templeton College’s masters and doctoral students (Oxford Uni.); and an assessor for the Association of Coaching (AC).
-Previously I have run an AC coaching practice group, supervised coaches and was a volunteer trainer for the MOE Foundation charity’s coaching programme for young people from less privileged backgrounds.
+Aside from my work, I am a pro-bono coach for Green Templeton College’s masters and doctoral students (Oxford University) and a post-graduate research supervisor.
+Previously I have been an EMCC mentor, an assessor for the Association of Coaching (AC), and a volunteer trainer for the MOE Foundation charity’s coaching programme for young people from less privileged backgrounds.

 Profiling Certifications

-NEO, Hogan (HPI, HDS, MPVI), Hogan Teams, Wave, Motivational profiling, BeTalent Strengths
+Lumina Spark, NEO, Hogan (HPI, HDS, MPVI), Hogan Teams, Wave, Motivational profiling, BeTalent Strengths, Competitive Advantage Accelerator.